 Themed days for the messy stuff

-| Day | Main theme | What I protect |
+| Day | Main theme | What to protect |

 |---|---|---|

-| Monday | Planning and admin | The weekly review, see below |
+| Monday | Planning and admin | A weekly review slot |

 | Tuesday to Thursday | Deep project work | Mornings, no meetings before 11 |